When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

-If $X^{*}$ were observed, and we strengthen the continuity assumption by placing nonparametric smoothness assumptions on $g^{*}$, several methods for estimation and inference on $\tau^{*}$ are available \citep[see, e.g.,][]{ImKa12,CaCaTi14,ArKo18optimal,ArKo20,ImWa19}.
+If $X^{*}$ were observed, and we strengthen the continuity assumption by placing nonparametric smoothness assumptions on $g^{*}$, several methods for estimation and inference on $\tau^{*}$ are available \parencite[see, e.g.,][]{ImKa12,CaCaTi14,ArKo18optimal,ArKo20,ImWa19}.
 Under parametric restrictions on $g^{*}$, we can leverage standard parametric regression methods for estimation and inference.

-We do not observe $X^{*}$ directly, however; instead we observe $X=X^{*}-e$, where $e$ is measurement error.\footnote{Our setting is distinct from the setting studied in \citet{eckles2020}, where the running variable $X^{*}$ used by the administrator is the same the variable $X$ observed by the researcher, but $ X^{*}$ can be thought of a noisy measure of some latent variable that affects potential outcomes.} We'll focus on the case where $e$ represents rounding error as our leading example.
-For instance, if we observe a rounded-down version of $X^{*}$, then $e=X^{*}-\lfloor X^{*}\rfloor$.
-However, we allow the measurement error to take other forms; $X$ may be discrete, continuous, or mixed; $e$ may correspond to a classical or Berkson measurement error.
-As a number of papers point out (see, among others, \citealp{HuKl10}; \citealp{dong15}; \citealp{BaLiWa16}; or \citealp{PeSh17}), ignoring the measurement error, and employing the parametric or nonparametric methods cited above generally yields inconsistent estimates of $\tau^{*}$.
-These papers also show how one can combine parametric or nonparametric smoothness assumptions on $g^{*}$ with various independence and distributional assumptions on $e$ to obtain consistent estimates of $ \tau^{*}$.
-The form of the estimator and its consistency properties will generally depend on the particular assumptions imposed on $e$.
+We do not observe $X^{*}$ directly, however; instead we observe $X=X^{*}-e$, where $e$ is measurement error.\footnote{Our setting is distinct from that in \textcite{eckles2020}, where the running variable $X$ observed by the researcher is also the variable used by the administrator, and it can be thought of as a noisy measure of some latent variable $X^{*}$ that affects potential outcomes.} As our leading example, we focus on the case where $e$ represents rounding or grouping error.
+By \emph{rounding}, we mean that the observed running variable can be written as $X=r(X^{*})$, where the rounding function $r$ is a monotone step function that is idempotent (rounding a number twice is the same as rounding it once, $r(r(X^{*}))=r(X^{*})$), and the steps are equal-sized.
+For instance, if we observe a rounded-down version of $X^{*}$, then the rounding function corresponds to the floor function, $r(X^{*})=\lfloor X^{*}\rfloor$, and $e=X^{*}-\lfloor X^{*}\rfloor$.
+Rounding is a special case of \emph{grouping}.
+Grouping allows $r(\cdot)$ to be any idempotent step function, not necessarily with equal-sized steps; it arises when the sample space for $X^{*}$ is partitioned into subsets, and $X=r(X^*)$ is a numeric value representing the subset \parencite{HeRu91}.
+For instance, under interval reporting, $X$ may correspond to the midpoint or one of the endpoints of the interval that $X^{*}$ belongs to.
+In spatial \ac{RD}, it is common to observe the centroid of the unit's ZIP code or county instead of its exact location.